lagdo/dbadmin-app/README.md

 ## About Jaxon DbAdmin

+Jaxon DbAdmin is a complete rewrite of [Adminer](https://github.com/vrana/adminer), the popular database admin dashboard.

 Jaxon DbAdmin is built with [Jaxon](https://www.jaxon-php.org), [Laravel](https://laravel.com) and [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction).

 It currently supports 3 database servers: PostgreSQL, MySQL (and MariaDB), and SQLite.